-The early registration cost is $2,000 USD per participant if you register by Oct.
-1. After that the cost will be $2,500 USD with a final registration deadline of Oct.
-15. This will cover the cost of the entire program, November through May.
+The registration cost is $2,000 USD per participant.
+This will cover the cost of the entire program which runs November through May.

 If you would like to join with specific friends and colleagues, please provide us their names on your application form and invite them to apply.
 You are welcome to identify up to five others to participate in your circle and we will do our best to honor requests for specific group members to participate together.

 Email Julia Schmidt, Program Administrator, or call 574-296-6245.

 “There are a plethora of leadership development programs available, but very few that are designed to help participants connect more deeply with their values and spiritual calling.
 Leadership Integrity Circles does just that, inviting professionals to approach their leadership not just as a mindset or skillset, but as a way of living.
 This program came at a time when I deeply needed more intentional self-reflection, peer support, and focus on my calling as a leader.”